 Councillor Cunningham presented the County Team Sports Awards, saying:

-Claire Homard then presented the Healthy Schools Awards to 12 schools.
+Claire Homard then presented the Healthy Schools 15 phase 4 and 5 awards

 On presenting the awards, Claire Homard, said: